Privacy & Security

 In communications with individual clients, Kronos acknowledged that the attack “may have compromised employee information like names, addresses, social security numbers, and employee IDs.”

-We have been in touch with one of the affected organizations – an institution with several thousand employees.
+We have been in touch with one of the affected organizations—an institution with several thousand employees.
 Its chief technology officer acknowledges that for the moment, there is no way to track vacation time or sick time accrued.
 He also warned that the organization might not be able to provide timely tax forms for employees to file with their tax returns.
 He added, the organization’s IT is “scouring the internet looking for reports of lost employee data.”
 And “if we find any evidence that personal information has been compromised, we will share that information with employees.”

 Hackers using log4Shell as an attack vector don’t need anyone to click on a poisoned link; they only need to get the target system to log a short piece of code.
 Hackers can infect a system by sending the code in an email message or setting it as an account username.

-What’s more, never respond to emails suggesting software running on your system needs to be updated.
+• Never respond to emails suggesting software running on your system needs to be updated.
 Almost any legitimate update will announce itself within the program to be updated, not in an email.

-Finally, periodically test your backups and have a step-by-step plan for restoring critical network systems.
+• Periodically test your backups and have a step-by-step plan for restoring critical network systems.
 That way, if your PC, smartphone, or network is ever infected with ransomware, you’ll be ready.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.